3.1.5.1. Configuring CustomUQ Engine

 Fig. 3.1.5.1.2 Custom UQ Engine Configuration

-Currently, users are able to specify the following types of inputs:
+Users can currently specify the following types of inputs:

 1. ComboBox: Allows selection of a particular option from a specified set